arcana-network/groot/README.md

 # Usage
 - Create a logger instance and pass it around to packages.
 This is a better pattern as it avoids globals.
-Though this might not be possible if the code is not structured to inject dependencies and heavily rely on globals, for this purpose groot provides a singleton logger
+Though this might not be possible if the code is not structured to inject dependencies and heavily rely on globals, for this purpose groot provides a global/singleton logger

 # Todo
 - [ ] Implement log rotation and retention